threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/actions.md

 - [`replicant_step`](../../api/command_api.md#replicant_step)
 - Depending on the [`image_frequency`](../../python/replicant/image_frequency.md) value, [`enable_image_sensor`](../../api/command_api.md#enable_image_sensor),  [`send_images`](../../api/command_api.md#send_images), and/or  [`send_camera_matrices`](../../api/command_api.md#send_camera_matrices).
 - Some actions will include additional commands, e.g. commands to stop an animation.

+## Wheelchair Replicants and Replicants

+The action space of the `Replicant` and the `WheelchairReplicant` is nearly the same.
+The only major difference is that the `WheelchairReplicant` action space doesn't include [`animate(animation)`](../replicants/animations.md).

+The behaviors of the actions, for example what actually happens when the agent moves, as well as the API used to control each action, may or may not differ between the `WheelchairReplicant` and the `Replicant` actions.
+Per-action differences will be covered in subsequent documents in this lesson.

+The `Action` base class is used by both the `Replicant` and the `WheelchairReplicant`.
+Some of the sub-class actions, such as `LookAt`, are use by both agent types as well. `MoveBy` is an example of an action that is *not* the same: `Replicant` uses `tdw.replicant.move_by` and `WheelchairReplicant` uses `tdw.wheelchair_replicant.move_by`.
+There needs to be two different MoveBy classes because Replicants and Wheelchair Replicants have completely different means of locomotion.
+The two agent types can share the same action class if their behavior and underlying API commands are exactly the same.
+Most frontend users will never need to use the underlying `Action` classes, but if you want to create [custom actions](custom_actions.md), be sure to check the API for whether you need to create a subclass of an existing Wheelchair Replicant action, as opposed to an identically-named Replicant action.

+In the [Replicant's Action documentation](../replicant/actions.md) there is a section regarding framerate.
+This section has been omitted in this document.
+It is still possible to control the framerate of a Wheelchair Replicant simulation, or any TDW simulation, but it's less relevant to the Wheelchair Replicant than a Replicant because its movements aren't animation-driven.
+Arm articulation *is* still influenced by framerate, and will be covered later in this lesson.

 ***